 There are different options regarding which material you want to wrap it.

-Obviously, it’s a sturdy material though you may not always find it near at hand.
+It’s a sturdy material though you may not always find it near at hand.
 Be a bit innovative when you are wrapping with it.
-Place it on a cardboard which is longer and almost double of the size of the knife.
-Place it such that only the blade portion lies on the cardboard.
-Now fold the cardboard over to encase the blade inside the cardboard.
+Place it on cardboard which is more extended and almost double the size of the knife.
+Place it such that only the blade portion lies on the carton.
+Now fold the cardboard over to encase the blade inside the carton.
 Finally, seal the two edges with sufficient sticky tape.

 You can use an old shoe box before throwing the knife away.
-This method is effective especially when you decide to donate it.
+This method is useful especially when you decide to donate it.

 Newspaper, wood, hard plastic, thick cloths or socks will also work well.
-If you want to wrap it with cloth or newspaper, take at least 5 to 6 sheets or pieces of cloths to ensure thick padding.
-Wrap the blade carefully so that no area especially the tip of the blade is left exposed.
+If you want to wrap it with fabric or paper, take at least 5 to 6 sheets or pieces of fabrics to ensure thick padding.
+Wrap the blade carefully so that no area especially the tip of the knife is left exposed.
 Leave the handle unwrapped so that anyone can handle it easily.

 Don’t hesitate to use sufficient tape so that the cloth or the newspaper remains in place.